 These should be fairly easy for collectors to find as these base rookie cards are serial #’d to 8799 (kind of an odd number).
 Parallels are plentiful too: Bronze also serial #’d to 8799.
 Silver Star – serial #’d to 3999.
 Gold Star – #’d to 1999.
 Gold Star Rainbow – #’d to 99.

 Parallels include Reserve – which has the word “reserve” all throughout the card front etched in some type of hologram technology, they are not serial numbered.
-More of same with the second parallel Prime Choice Reserve however, these are serial #’d / 100.
-I miss Upper Deck product.
+More of the same with the second parallel Prime Choice Reserve, however, these are serial #’d / 100.
+I miss the Upper Deck product.

-A main stream favorite Fleer-Ultra gives collectors a clean card design with lots of gloss but are notorious for chipping.
-Borderless action photo is fantastic, its unique in that it showcases Moss in his college uniform on the card front but than flips the script and shows him in his pro uniform on the card back.
+A mainstream favorite Fleer-Ultra gives collectors a clean card design with lots of gloss but is notorious for chipping.
+Borderless action photo is fantastic, it’s unique in that it showcases Moss in his college uniform on the card front but then flips the script and shows him in his pro uniform on the card back.

 Have I mentioned how I miss Upper Deck product?
 Can you blame me?
 This card design is something right out of a Terminator movie!
 I love this card design, lots of extra detail here but it really does make it challenging on the centering side of things.